-Adventure, explore, experience.
+Adventure, explore, and experience.
 These are the theme words for our family summer of adventure.
-In my last post, we kicked it off with an Easter Sunrise Service on top of Schweitzer Mountain Ski Resort’s Great Escape quad.
+In my last post, we kicked it off with an Easter Sunrise Service on top of Schweitzer Mountain Ski Resort’s Great Escape Quad.
 Spring break has now arrived at our household and so have 10 days of adventure opportunities.

 After visiting Copper Falls, we headed back into Bonners Ferry to find lunch.
-We stopped in at Under the Sun for food, coffee and gelato.
+We stopped in at Under the Sun for food, coffee, and gelato.
 This little shop is full of eclectic, vintage, and shabby chic pieces and is also home to a coffee shop and an all natural and organic bistro style deli.
-The children especially enjoyed eating in the “bird cage”.
+The children especially enjoyed eating in the “birdcage”.

-After arriving at home, it was time to pack up for our overnight camp out at our family’s cabin the the woods.
+After arriving at home, it was time to pack up for our overnight camp out at our family’s cabin the woods.
 I love “camping” here because it is easy.
 We pack our food and pajamas onto our four-wheeler, leave from our house and arrive at our destination in 10 minutes.
 The children say they love staying at the cabin because, and I quote, “there are plenty of sticks for us to play with!”.
 The first order of business upon arrival was to get the indoor running water going.
 This consists of a hand pump style spigot and sink on the counter in the kitchen.
 The water comes from a spring up the hill from the cabin.
 This is not drinking quality water but it is nice to have water for cooking and washing dishes.
 During the process of priming the pump to get the water going, Emily asked Landon if the bolts along the base that anchor the spigot to the counter were buttons to make it work.
 I am so glad that in the 21st century, I can walk my children back in time so they can experience just a taste of life 100 years ago.

 The evening went along wonderfully until Emily misjudged the height of the log she was jumping, tripped and landed on her head on a rock.
 There was some blood and lots of tears involved, but after cleaning it up the damage was minute.